tenymakuach/alx-low_level_programming/0x00-hello_world/README.md

-Script that runs a C fle through the preprocessor and save the result into another file.
+Script that compiles a C file but does not link